Spokane Public Facilities District: First Interstate Center for the Arts

 Constructed for Expo '74, the First Interstate Center for the Arts is home to WestCoast Entertainment's Annual "Best of Broadway" Series and many iconic performances by legendary artists and family shows.

 Immediately following completion of the CC expansion and remodel, the District began a series of project at the First Interstate Center for the Arts.
 Since 2003 the District has invested heavily in the INB in projects that include: new seats, a rigging system upgrade, a new sound system, new chillers, paint, carpet, new elevators, new marquee, and all new site work.

 In 2010, the First Interstate Center for the Arts was awarded LEED Silver Certification for existing buildings by the US Green Building Council.

+The Podium

+Officially named, The Podium Powered by STCU, the venue is a 135,000-square-foot (12,500 m2) indoor multi-use sports facility that opened in December 2021.
+The main competition space includes a 6-lane, 200-meter hydraulically banked indoor track, and can also accommodate 16 volleyball courts, 9 basketball courts, 21 wrestling mats, and other multi-sport layouts.

+ONE Spokane Stadium

+In partnership with the owner, Spokane Public Schools (SPS), the 5,000 seat stadium opened in September 2023 and is directly north of The Podium.
+The venue hosts SPS high school football and soccer.
+The stadium will also host three United Soccer League (USL) teams: a professional women's USL Super League team, a professional men's USL League One team, and a pre-professional USL W League team.
+All three teams are expected to start in 2024.